Comprehensive reform of Alcohol Act

 At present, restaurants and bars are granted A (all alcoholic beverages), B (wine), or C (beverages that have no more than 4.7 % alcohol) licenses for serving alcohol.
 In the future, one license would allow an establishment to serve all types of alcoholic beverages.
-Additionally, restaurants and bars would no longer be barred from the retail sale of alcoholic beverages – this sale would be in accordance with retail regulations.
+In addition, restaurants could apply for a licence for retail sale of alcohol.
+The sale would be in accordance with normal retail sale regulations.
 These regulations include the maximum alcoholic strength by volume of beverages and hours during which retail sale of alcohol is permitted.

 Currently, restaurants and bars are prohibited from advertising Happy Hour discounts.
 In the future, this restriction would be eliminated.